AutoViML/lazytransform/README.md

   - `target` - Target Encoding
   - `count` - Count Encoding
   - `glm`,`glmm` - Generalized Linear Model Encoding
-<br>Here is a description of various encoders and their uses from the excellent <a href="https://contrib.scikit-learn.org/category_encoders/"> category_encoders</a> python library:<br>
+- Here is a description of various encoders and their uses from the excellent <a href="https://contrib.scikit-learn.org/category_encoders/"> category_encoders</a> python library:<br>
     - `HashingEncoder`: HashingEncoder is a multivariate hashing implementation with configurable dimensionality/precision.
 The advantage of this encoder is that it does not maintain a dictionary of observed categories.
 Consequently, the encoder does not grow in size and accepts new values during data scoring by design.
     - `SumEncoder`: SumEncoder is a Sum contrast coding for the encoding of categorical features.
     - `PolynomialEncoder`: PolynomialEncoder is a Polynomial contrast coding for the encoding of categorical features.